 The rest of the short book is an edited transcript of a podcast episode.
 It would be even shorter if he could go a few minutes without promoting another of his products.

 Barron starts by pointing out that “there’s not anything particularly new in terms of the arguments” of the ‘new atheists’.
-One could point out that this is because all the theistic arguments have been long debunked.
+One could point out that this is because all the theistic arguments have long been debunked.
 I’m not sure there are many new arguments against the flat earth.
-Barron correctly points out the role of the 11th of September 2001 on modern atheist discourse and how this can be distorting.
+Barron correctly points out the role of 11 September 2001 on modern atheist discourse and how this can be distorting.

 Barron’s second critique is of the “vitriol” and “meanness” of atheist discourse.
 I’d be happy to discuss these if he hadn’t already demonstrated bad faith and wasn’t smearing all atheists.
 Perhaps he could point out a book by an atheist with similar prominence to his within the Catholic hierarchy which opens with a dehumanising caricature of all religious people.